The Best Brake Rotors: Slow Your Roll with These Top Picks

-The process to bed (break-in) your rotors varies depending on the rotor manufacturer.
-It’s always a good idea to perform five gradual stops from 35 mph, followed by four or five harder stops from 45 mph.
+The process to bed (break-in) your rotors varies, depending on the rotor manufacturer.
+It’s always a good idea to perform five gradual stops from 35 miles per hour, followed by four or five harder stops from 45 miles per hour.
 This process will remove any dirt or debris from the rotors and pads, as well as ensure that these components will wear evenly.
 We highly advise that you do this in an empty parking lot or on a back road.

 Q: Should I change my brake pads along with my rotors?

 While you can simply replace your rotors and leave the existing brake pads alone, we recommend you replace both components.
 Not only will you guarantee that both vital braking components will wear evenly, but it will also give your braking system the best performance and efficiency with these brand new parts.
 Brake pads are relatively inexpensive components, so you may as well replace them while you have access to the rotors.

 Q: Should I change my brake fluid when I service my rotors?